LorenzoCorgnati/HFR_Node_tools/README.md

 The applications are intended to:
 - load radial files information onto the database in table radial_input_tb;
 - load total files information onto the database in table total_input_tb;
-- convert Codar native .tuv files for total currents into the European standard data and metadata model for near real time HFR current data;
+- convert Codar native .tuv files and WERA native .cur_asc files for total currents into the European standard data and metadata model for near real time HFR current data;
-- convert Codar native .ruv files for radial currents into the European standard data and metadata model for near real time HFR current data and combine them for generating total current files according to the European standard data and metadata model for near real time HFR current data.
+- convert Codar native .ruv files and WERA native .crad_ascii files for radial currents into the European standard data and metadata model for near real time HFR current data and combine them for generating total current files according to the European standard data and metadata model for near real time HFR current data.

 General information for the tables network_tb and station_tb are loaded onto the database via a webform to be filled by the data providers.